zhaofeng-shu33/triangle_counting/README.md

 ## Our program
 We use a naive method to count the triangles in the graph.
 The basic routine is a single thread counting function.

-Use package manager to install `liblemon` and then use CMake to build the project.
+Use package manager to install `liblemon` and then use CMake to build the project in development.

+For competition build, we provide a Makefile which produces `build/main` as the final executable with OpenMP enabled.

 ## Reference